LASIK Surgery FAQs – King LASIK

 Further questions?
-Contact King LASIK today to schedule a consultation at one of our eye care centres.
+Contact King LASIK today to schedule a consultation at our eye care centre.

 Not everyone is a good candidate for LASIK, but there are several options for those patients who do not meet the LASIK eligibility requirements.
 Photorefractive keratectomy, or PRK, is a viable alternative to conventional laser vision correction for individuals with very thin corneas.
 During PRK, the outermost layer of the cornea (the epithelium) is removed to allow access to the cornea.
 The surgeon then uses a laser to reshape the cornea to treat nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 PRK generally requires longer recovery time than traditional LASIK, but overall, results with LASIK and PRK are very similar.

 Note: Some eye care centres advertise LASEK as an alternative to PRK.
 At King LASIK, we believe that PRK is a more dependable laser eye surgery solution than LASEK.
-To find out if you are a candidate for traditional LASIK or PRK, schedule a consultation at the King LASIK location nearest you.
+To find out if you are a candidate for traditional LASIK or PRK, schedule a free consultation at King LASIK.

 Following laser eye surgery, most patients will find that their vision has improved to the point where they no longer need glasses or contact lenses.
 Some individuals may still require a lens prescription for activities like reading or driving at night, but in those instances most prefer to simply keep a pair of glasses handy.
 The general rule is that if you were comfortable wearing contact lenses prior to laser vision correction, you can still wear them after surgery.

 At King LASIK, we want our laser eye surgery patients to achieve the best possible results.
-If you still need your contacts to see well after refractive surgery at one of our vision correction centres, we may be able to do a second LASIK procedure to further improve your results.
+If you still need your contacts to see well after refractive surgery at our vision correction centre, we may be able to do a second LASIK procedure to further improve your results.